iPlumb3r/KeQuarks/Features/Killer-Features_EN.md

 Zen Sentence
 -
 “People normally cut reality into compartments, and so are unable to see the interdependence of all phenomena.
-To see one in all and all in one is to break through the great barrier which narrows one's perception of reality..” ― Thich Nhat Hanh
+To see one in all and all in one is to break through the great barrier which narrows one's perception of reality..” ― Thich Nhat Hanh (Zen Master)

 What are they ?
 -